What exactly is Access Transit Services, Inc.?

 What is ACCESS’ mission?

 Our mission is to maximize personal mobility by coordinating transportation in the Capital District for all qualified recipients.
-We are committed to arranging the most appropriate, cost effective mode of transport to meet the needs of each client.
+We are committed to arranging the most appropriate, cost-effective mode of transport to meet the needs of each client.
 ACCESS is dedicated to maximizing independence and mobility options for each individual.

-Access provides transportation as the transporter of last resort.
 If you are a Medicaid recipient, STAR customer, own a car, or have other means of transportation then you are not eligible.
 You are eligible if you are a senior over 60 and have no other means of transportation to get to your vital appointment.
 Typically transportation is provided for medical care and services that are provided in a doctor’s office, mental health facility, clinic, HMO, hospital or rehabilitation facility.